All Episodes

 Not the doctor.

-That's exactly you're exactly right about everything.
+You're exactly right about everything.

-And it's gonna end up costing more.
+And it's going to end up costing more.

-Last night on PBS, Charlie Rose talking to Andy Stern, union leader, service employees, international union.
+If I want you to listen to a soundbite I have here, Margaret, last night on PBS, Charlie Rose talking to Andy Stern, union leader, service employees, international union, they had this exchange.

 I think this president wants to do this A because on the merits he believes it's essential and necessary.